rwieruch/blog_iamliesa_content/blog/female-entrepreneur-interview/index.md

 <Title id="female-entrepreneur-interview-ted-talk">Successful Women in Business with TED Talks</Title>

-It wouldn't be a complete list of successful women in business without mentioning TED talks.
+The list of successful women in business wouldn't be complete without mentioning TED talks.
 There are far too many TED talks out there to list all of them with women.
 But I have found great ways to filter them to my needs.
 These are a couple of good links to get you started.

 * <BlogLink to="https://www.ted.com/talks">All TED Talks</BlogLink> and filter for "Women" or "Women in Business"